Policy Overview

 Policy Engagement Overview

-The aggregated evidence of corporate and industry lobbying on the ReFuelEU initiative shows the aviation industry has expressed top-line support for the initiative combined with strongly emphasized concerns around its implementation.
+The aggregated evidence of corporate and industry lobbying on the ReFuelEU initiative shows the aviation industry has expressed top-line support for SAF mandates, combined with strongly emphasized concerns around its implementation and the scope of the policy.

 Long-term Lobbying Trends

-Some aviation actors were less oppositional to a SAF mandate, EasyJet stating support for an EU SAF mandate applying to long-haul flights only in 2020.
+Short-haul aviation actors were less oppositional to mandates, with easyJet and Ryanair stating support for an EU SAF mandate and advocating for its full scope application to include long-haul flights.

-Some actors in the aviation industry advocated for strong sustainability criteria.
-Airlines for Europe and easyJet opposed the weaker sustainability criteria proposed by EU Parliament, asserting that the Commission’s original definition of SAFs, which excludes animal fats and distillates, should be maintained.
+Some actors in the aviation industry supported strong sustainability criteria.
+Airlines for Europe and easyJet supported the EU Commission’s original definition of SAFs, which excludes animal fats and animal fat by-products.

 Impacts on Policy Ambition